GOC Request Form

 Parental Leave

 CSU recognizes the challenges of balancing the demands of a graduate assistantship and parenting a new child.
-To provide new parents with additional time off to adjust to their new family situation, CSU has implemented a Parental Leave program for eligible Graduate Assistants.
-If a student meets the criteria, a primary caregiver can receive up to 6 weeks of paid parental leave and a non-primary caregiver can receive up to 3 weeks of paid parental leave.
+To provide new parents with additional time off to adjust to their new family situation, CSU FAMLI is inclusive of parental leave for employees who live and work in the State of Colorado.
+A separate parental leave application is not required.

 Full program details can be found on the Office of Policy and Compliance website or the Human Resources Manual.

-Kristin Berthold is available to discuss eligibility, process, and paperwork requirements.
+Kristin Berthold or Andrea Keaten are available to discuss eligibility, process, and paperwork requirements.

 Sick Leave